How To Transition Your Dog Or Cat To A Raw Food Diet: 10 Easy Steps

 Serve the food at room temperature.

-Thaw the food in small portions so you are always serving it fresh.
+Thaw the food in small portions so you are always serving it fresh, avoiding freezer burn.
 This is especially important for cats who don’t like old food.

 Lightly cooking boneless raw food meals (see Transitioning Methods #3 for boneless RDBK meals) can make it more aromatic and appetizing.
 If your pet is not interested in raw meat, he may not recognize it as food yet.
 Try searing it in a pan for a 30-60 seconds to warm it up, release the flavourful aromas to entice the appetite.

 Serve food on a plate rather than a bowl.
 This is especially helpful for cats, because their whiskers are very sensitive and may be turned off by rubbing the bowl.

 Cats naturally habituate on the foods they are familiar with (it’s a survival instinct).
 It can be challenging to get them to try something new.
 Try wiping a bit of raw on their paw – your cat will have to lick it off and will start to familiarize with the new flavor.
 Or try sprinkling some crushed treats on top of their food to entice them.